 Environmental issues also play an important role in the framework of “engagement@telekom.”
 As part of our commitment in this area, employees active in our Green Pioneers Initiative have initiated efforts to help reduce our carbon footprint.
 These efforts contribute to our Group efforts in the area of sustainability.
 In addition, Deutsche Telekom employees again volunteered their time for the annual fundraiser “Ein Herz für Kinder” (“A heart for children”) and for the SAT.1 TV channel's hotline for collecting donations for victims of the July floods in Germany.

 Joint commitment with partners

 We have taken on the task of driving forward the social discussion on digital responsibility.
-To do this, we participate in various alliances and partnerships such as the “Corporate Digital Responsibility” initiative run by the Federal Ministry of Justice and Consumer Protection.
+To do this, we participate in various alliances and partnerships, such as the “Corporate Digital Responsibility” initiative1 run by the Federal Ministry of Justice and Consumer Protection.
 In April 2021, we signed the code of conduct of the initiative, thereby committing ourselves to upholding specific principles.
 Also, in 2022 we will publish our own “Corporate Digital Responsibility” framework.

-- With the “German Association of Senior Citizens' Organizations” (BAGSO) to promote media literacy among older people.
+- The “German National Association of Senior Citizens’ Organizations (BAGSO),” which promotes media literacy among older people,

 Financial commitment and sponsorships